TcMenu/SimpleCollections/README.md

 We must understand that this list is associative and sorted by a key, it is based on a binary search algorithm, so it is relatively slow to insert into the underlying array as it will need to be inserted into the array at the right point.
 However, in return for this, lookup by key is very fast - in big-O notation it is approximately Log(N) or in simple terms to look up in a 256 item list by key would take maximum 8 iterations.
 However, insertion carries a possible copy penalty if the items need reordering.

+All collections in this library are in the namespace tccollection, by default SimpleCollection.h adds a statement to use this namespace automatically.

 ### Restrictions on what you put in the list

 This list works by copying items into the list, so the things you store must follow a couple of simple rules.